-Great wine comes from a great terroir, born of a mysterious alchemy between the soils, the microclimate, the grape varieties and the expression given to them by man.
+A great wine from a great terroir is born of a mysterious alchemy between the soil, the microclimate, the grape varieties and the expression given to them by man.

-Luc Peyronnet, vineyard manager, interprets this distinguished terroir with the greatest integrity: over the years, he has implemented integrated viticulture which takes into account the environment and working conditions.
+Stéphane Rougé, Vineyard Manager, interprets this terroir of distinction with the utmost integrity: since his arrival, he has implemented responsible viticulture that takes account of the environment and working conditions.

-He studies the sub-soils, adapts the grape varieties and root stocks in consequence, and plays on the different exposures.
-This is a craftsman who loves his work, and looks over the blossoming of the young wines and the good health of oldest, which are so precious.
+He studies the subsoils, adapts the grape varieties and rootstocks accordingly, and experiments with the exposure.
+He is a craftsman who loves his work, ensuring that the young vines flourish and that the more mature plants, which are so precious, remain in good health.

-Respect for the soil is a daily preoccupation.
-The vineyards are ploughed, almost removing the need for herbicides.
-Others are grassed, on the other hand, which allows for less leaching and better control of vigour.
-The manuring of the soil is usually organic.
-The biodiversity is preserved.
+Respect for the soil is a constant concern.
+The vineyards are ploughed, virtually eliminating the use of herbicides.
+Others are grassed over, which means less leaching and better control of vigour.
+Fertilisation of the soil is usually organic.
+Biodiversity is preserved.

-Deep empirical knowledge of each parcel allows recourse with total peace of mind to progress in agronomy and high-technology resources.
-The meteorological data, the development of modelling of diseases and pests, and the monitoring of the vigour of each parcel have resulted in a marked reduction in inputs.
-From the 1990s, biotechnical control respectful of the environment has been applied (sexual confusion), excluding the use of pesticides and favouring protection of the fauna.
-The population of natural predators is preserved from the pests of the vine.
-In parallel, water consumption is managed rigorously and effluent is reprocessed.
+In-depth empirical knowledge of each plot means that confident use can be made of advances in agronomy and high-tech resources.
+Meteorological data, development of disease and pest models and monitoring the vigour of each plot have led to a sharp reduction in inputs.
+Since the 1990s, environmentally friendly biotechnical pest control has been applied (sexual confusion), eliminating the use of pesticides and promoting the protection of wildlife.
+The population of natural predators is protected from vine pests.
+At the same time, water consumption is rigorously managed and vineyard effluent is reprocessed.